dmarell/spring-cd/readme.md

 ## Spring Boot project with various features related to continuous delivery

+Material for a course on Spring Boot and Continuous Delivery.
+Below are course steps covering each topic.

 * gs-rest-service Original example from spring.io
 * spring-cd-1     Added Spring Boot Actuator
 * spring-cd-2     Automatic versioning